Generic Name: Pregabalin Oral Solution (pre GAB a lin)

 - Talk with your doctor before you use other drugs and natural products that slow your actions.

 - A very bad reaction called angioedema has happened with pregabalin oral solution.
 Sometimes, this may be life-threatening.
 Signs may include swelling of the hands, face, lips, eyes, tongue, or throat; trouble breathing; trouble swallowing; or unusual hoarseness.
-Talk with the doctor.
+Get medical help right away if you have any of these signs.

 - If you are 65 or older, use pregabalin oral solution with care.
 You could have more side effects.